-Start Up Forever: How to Build a Start Up Culture in a Big Company
+Start Up Forever: How to Build a Start Up Culture in a Big Company, by Sahar Hashemi

 What is it?

-This short book written by Coffee Republic founder Sahar Hashemi aims to support large organisations to become more agile and responsive, and ultimately retain their market position in the face of disruption.
-The book centres around 10 ‘shifts’ that Hashemi says are sufficient to develop a culture of innovation and entrepreneurship
+This short book written by Coffee Republic founder Sahar Hashemi aims to support large organisations to behave like a startup: becoming more agile and responsive, and ultimately to retain their market position in the face of disruption.
+The book centres around 10 ‘shifts’ that Hashemi says are sufficient to develop a culture of innovation and entrepreneurship.

 Is it Good?

 Each chapter outlines a shift that an organisation should aim to bring about in order to encourage innovation and follows with concrete actions that can be taken to drive this change.
 Shifts include getting out and talking to customers, not being obsessed with perfection before fleshing out new ideas, encouraging staff to ask naïve questions and creating a ‘more human’ work culture.
 The structure means that rather than focussing on the theory, readers have practical things they can immediately implement and test.